namgonado/react-controducer/README.md

 }

 /**
-    Once initialized, rootStore would be available over the app under this structure: rootStore = {
+    Once initialized, rootStore would be available across the app under this structure: rootStore = {
         session: {},
         profile: {}